oracle-quickstart/oci-confluent/README.md

 Now, you'll want a local copy of this repo.
 You can make that with the commands:

     git clone https://github.com/oci-quickstart/oci-confluent.git

+If you want to deploy community edition:
     cd oci-confluent/community
+    ls

+If you want to deploy enterprise edition (comes with 30 day free trial):
+    cd oci-confluent/enterprise
     ls

 ![](./images/01-git-clone.png)